gilsonsouzah/laradocgenerator/README.md

 As an optional parameter, you can use `--location` to tell the update command where your documentation can be found.

-## Skip single routes
+## Set show routes

-If you want to skip a single route from a list of routes that match a given prefix, you can use the `@hideFromAPIDocumentation` tag on the Controller method you do not want to document.
+To add a route from a list of routes that match a given prefix, you can use the `@showInAPIDocumentation` tag on the Controller method you do want to document.

 ## Further modification